Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Concepts and Tools

 \subsection{Software Tools}

 A major challenge to exploring QEC circuits is the intricate and interlocking nature of the fault-tolerant constructions.
 Getting a seemingly small detail wrong, from choosing the wrong measurements for a detector to choosing the wrong order for operations, tends to radically alter the logical performance of the circuit.
-While simple error correction circuits can and have been designed by hand, the constructions we present here necessitated the use of software tools to visualise and analyse the circuits.
+While simple error correction circuits can be designed by hand, the constructions we present here necessitated the use of software tools to visualise and analyse the circuits.
 Software tools also proved vital in verifying the correctness of the circuit (such as in terms of code distance) and in benchmarking the true performance of the circuit.

 In particular, we made extensive use of Stim~\cite{gidney_stim_2021} and the tools it provides for representing and manipulating QEC circuits, for verifying them and for benchmarking them.
 Over the course of this work, Stim has been improved to include new tools for visualizing circuits and stabilizer states during circuits, which we made extensive use of in both exploring and explaining these constructions.
-Stim now also includes a \href{https://github.com/quantumlib/Stim/blob/main/glue/crumble/README.md}{prototype of an interactive circuit editor \emph{Crumble}}, which was especially useful for finding appropriate boundary configurations for these code circuits.
+Stim now also includes a \href{https://github.com/quantumlib/Stim/blob/main/glue/crumble/README.md}{prototype of an interactive circuit editor \emph{Crumble}}, which is also accessible at \href{https://algassert.com/crumble}{algassert.com/crumble}.
+This tool was especially useful for finding appropriate boundary configurations for these code circuits, as it enabled rapid rearranging, inclusion and omission of entangling gates at the boundaries, showing the resulting change in the detecting structure.
+In \app{crumble}, we provide some convenient links for opening the circuits for our constructions in Crumble, which we hope will serve as a convenient jumping off point.

 These tools were crucial in several ways.
 First, the tools automated critical tasks like verifying that a construction preserves the code distance, permitting cheap exploration because mistakes would be caught early, and helping build intuition for what changes to the circuit constitute mistakes.
 Second, the tools revealed new insights by making visualization and interaction easier.
 Visualizing the interlocking nature of many detection regions was the initial impetus for all the presented constructions.
 Crumble proved crucial both in finding effective circuits, especially in finding appropriate boundary detecting regions, and in understanding and explaining our circuits to each other.
 Finally, it proved important that our tools were flexible enough to handle these constructions.
 Despite ostensibly being designed to simulate traditional QEC code circuits, Stim operates on general annotated circuits and was able to analyse and benchmark our constructions without any redesign.
 A tool built specifically for the current paradigm of measuring stabilizer operators would be much less likely to achieve this without modification.